 You will know someone is entering a Chat message when the blue Chat activity indicator () appears next to their name in the Participants list.
 In the example below, Ethel and Lisa are entering Chat messages.
-(For details about activity indicators, see Chat Activity and Permission Indicators on the facing page.)
+(For details about activity indicators, see Chat Activity and Permission Indicators below.)